-From women who pretended to be men so they could serve during the Revolutionary and Civil wars to the first female four-star general in the U.S., here are 30 women who broke through the glass ceiling of the U.S. military.
+The list is in chronological order, starting with an 18th-century hero and ending with women setting records in the present day.
+From women who pretended to be men so they could serve during the Revolutionary and Civil Wars to the first female four-star general in the U.S., here are 30 women who broke through the glass ceiling of the U.S. military.

-Deborah Samson was one of several documented women who fought in the Revolutionary War.
-Samson disguised herself as a man and joined the Fourth Massachusetts Regiment as Robert Shurtleff.
+Deborah Sampson was one of several documented women who fought in the Revolutionary War.
+Sampson disguised herself as a man and joined the 4th Massachusetts Regiment as Robert Shirtliff.
 She closely guarded her secret, even removing a pistol ball from her own thigh to avoid detection by medics.
 Her true identity wasn't discovered until she fell ill during an epidemic more than a year into her service and received medical care.
-Later, the Massachusetts legislature granted Samson a pension, stating she had "exhibited an extraordinary instance of female heroism.”
+Later, the Massachusetts legislature granted Sampson a pension, stating she had "exhibited an extraordinary instance of female heroism.”

 Under the male alias of Franklin Flint Thompson, Sarah Emma Edmonds served during the Civil War.
 Thompson was born in Canada but moved to the U.S. in 1856 to escape a forced marriage and abusive father.
 Stateside, she enlisted as a male field nurse in the Union Army.
 She also allegedly worked as a spy who successfully infiltrated the Confederate Army.

 Mary Edwards Walker became the first woman surgeon for the Union Army during the Civil War.
 She was captured in 1864 by Confederates and was held as a prisoner of war for four months.
 Upon her return, President Andrew Johnson awarded Walker with the Medal of Honor in 1865—the military's highest distinction.
 To this day, Walker is the only woman to have ever received this medal.